-It’s the most magical time of the year — but it’s going quick!
-With only a few weeks left of Houston Restaurant Weeks, it’s time to prioritize which HRW menus you’re gonna take advantage of!
+It’s the most magical time of the year.
+Houston Restaurant Weeks started on Aug 1, and will go through to Sept.
+2. It’s time to prioritize which HRW menus you’re gonna take advantage of!

 Note: Ultimately, every single one of these restaurants and menus are donating to the Houston Food Bank so you can literally do no wrong!
 Each time you eat good, you’re also doing good!

 That being said, after many years of HRW-ing, I know the system!
 I know what restaurant’s prix fixe menus are SUCH a steal and I know which ones you can skip and save for another non-HRW day.

 Some quick tips before we get to the menus…

 - Do your research.
 Every single menu is on houstonrestaurantweeks.com AND the free mobile app.
 I mostly know exactly what I’m going to order before I even sit down.
 BTW, the app is great!
 You can favorite your restaurants, then scroll through when it’s time to pick a place.

 - Portions vary between restaurants.
 I’m not sure if there are rules within the participating restaurants, but I definitely think some restaurants have sized-down their portions.
 It’s fine by me — most of the time, since there’s THREE courses — but it’s definitely something to keep in mind when ordering.
 You can do some recon by searching yelp and instagram for pix of people’s HRW food!

 - Fries are friends.
 My workaround for the small portions is ordering the item that comes with fries.
 Not sure this was intentional at first, but then I realized I had more food than my fellow diners — even took some to go!

 - Three-course lunches/brunches are a steal.
 While every dinner menu comes with three courses, only a few lunch and brunch menus do.
 I found a few that do and prioritized going to those.